MicrosoftLearning/dp-420-cosmos-db-dev/instructions/05-author-page-queries-cs.md

 The category for this task is **Components, Road Frames**, which holds 33 products.

-> [!TIP]
-> Each task appends to the same file, so every run repeats the queries from the earlier tasks.
+> &#128161; Each task appends to the same file, so every run repeats the queries from the earlier tasks.
 Comment out the earlier queries once you see their output.

 1. Append the following code, above the record declarations.
 It defines the query with three parameters: